houhr/hongru.hou.io/_posts/2015-1-28-Documentation-of-Studio-2-2015-summer.md

 title: Documentation of Studio 2 (2015 summer)
 published: true
 ---
-Since a new semester has started, our Studio class got a new start and a new topic: Health and Well-being, which is a big topic that involves a huge range of things.
+<p class="intro">Since a new semester has started, our Studio class got a new start and a new topic: Health and Well-being, which is a big topic that involves a huge range of things.
 And numerous opportunities are out there waiting for designers to explor.
-The following is the documentation of how we approached this topic from the very beginning.
+The following is the documentation of how we approached this topic from the very beginning.</p>

 ## Jan 23: Mapping the Territory of Health and Well-being